perfsonar/docs/install_getting.rst

 Alternative installation methods
 ================================
 We now also provide some alternative installation methods based on bundles where only a subset of the perfSONAR toolkit is installed.
 These bundles offer more flexibility in your installation options and are also supported on a wider OS selection.
-See :doc:`install_bundles` for details.
+See :doc:`install_options` for details.